eggheadio-projects/egghead-egghead-talks-designing-for-inclusive-user-experience/README.md

 ### Have Sufficient Contrast Between Foreground & Background

-Text over images looks nice, however, if we're not careful we might have low contrast between the foreground and the background image.
+Text over images looks nice; however, if we're not careful, we might have a low contrast between the foreground and the background image.
 This will make the text less visible and much harder to read.

 A cool browser extension you can use to test whether or not you have sufficient contrast is [color contrast analyzer](https://chrome.google.com/webstore/detail/color-contrast-analyzer/dagdlcijhfbmgkjokkjicnnfimlebcll?hl=en)